 In addition to different research projects, AIFARMS hosts a variety of education and outreach programs.
 These programs contribute to meaningful efforts to inspire the younger generation to explore digital agriculture and grow a skilled workforce.

 As the agricultural community faces new challenges due to a fluctuating climate and growing global population, research within digital agriculture is becoming an increasingly important part of the solution.

 Interested in learning more about this work?
 The AIFARMS annual conference will be held on September 7, 2023, in Urbana, Illinois, at the National Center for Supercomputing Applications (NCSA).

 Additionally, the Center for Digital Agriculture at the University of Illinois at Urbana-Champaign, Center for Research on Programmable Plant Systems (CROPPS), and PhenoRob are organizing a full-day “Workshop on Agricultural Robotics for a Sustainable Future” at the IEEE/RSJ International Conference on Intelligent Robotics and Systems (IROS) 2023.
 This workshop will take place on October 1, 2023, from 9:00 a.m.–5:00 p.m.
 ET, in Detroit, Michigan.
 Researchers working in different areas of Agricultural Robotics and Precision Agriculture are invited to submit their work as abstracts to be considered for poster presentations and lightning talks.

-Contact the Midwest Big Data Innovation Hub to learn more, or if you’re aware of other people or projects we should profile here.
-We invite participation in any of our community-led Priority Areas.
+Contact the Midwest Big Data Innovation Hub if you’re aware of other agriculture- or food-related people or projects we should profile here, or to participate in any of our community-led Priority Areas.
 The MBDH has a variety of ways to get involved with our community and activities.